gpestana/p2psec/papers/privacy_preserving_dht/README.md

 *A. Privacy preserving DHT lookups*
 - Octopus: A Secure and Anonymous DHT Lookup
 - Adding Query Privacy to Robust DHTs
+- Design of PriServ, a privacy service for DHTs

 *B. DHTs in anonymous communication systems*
 - Scalable Onion Routing with Torsk